Mechanical Low Back Pain Clinical Presentation

 In addition to the history of the present illness, the past medical history should be obtained to rule out infections (eg, septic arthritis), congenital abnormalities (eg, dysplasias, juvenile rheumatoid arthritis), metabolic disorders (eg, Paget disease), or previous traumatic causes (eg, athletic participation, military service).

 The review of systems is helpful for relating the current symptoms to any other body parts or systems.
-Interruption in bowel or bladder function should be a reminder to consider more serious causes of back pain such as a tumor, infection, or fracture.
+Patient self-reports of interruption in bowel or bladder function as well as immediate leg weakness and/or numbness should be "red flag" reminders to consider more serious causes of back pain such as a tumor, infection, or fracture and to direct management with a higher level of urgency and importance.
 Review of systems also should include a thorough medical history (including history of cancer, arthritis, infection, systemic disease that could increase susceptibility to infection, nocturnal pain, fever, drug use, depression, and symptoms suggestive of metabolic or metastatic disease).
 Ask for any history of headaches, peptic ulcer disease, prior cancer, or unexplained weight loss.

 Assess for any history of previous treatments, such as the following: